 - If your withdrawal request is approved, you will receive a letter via email and regular mail explaining the necessary next steps after withdrawing (such as contacting Financial Services or Law School Housing if you are a recipient of either).

 Visiting Student Status

-NYU School of Law J.D. students who wish to be visiting students at another ABA-approved law school must be third year students and request permission from the Office of Students Affairs, FH 474.
+- NYU School of Law JD students who wish to be visiting students at another ABA-approved law school must be third-year students and request permission from the Office of Student Affairs, Furman Hall 474.
 Such permission is granted only in rare cases when there are compelling personal circumstances.
 NYU students spending their third year elsewhere must comply with all NYU School of Law graduation requirements.
 It is highly recommended that students complete all required coursework (Professional Responsibility, Constitutional Law, Substantial Writing Requirement) before visiting away.

-If permission is granted to visit away, NYU School of Law will transfer up to 15 credits per semester towards the JD degree for coursework in which a grade of "C" or higher is earned.
+- If permission to visit away is granted, NYU School of Law will transfer up to 15 credits per semester towards the JD degree for coursework in which a grade of "C" or higher is earned.
 The specific number of credits accepted and course equivalencies will be determined by the Office of Academic Services.
 Students must submit a list of proposed courses to the Office of Academic Services prior to finalizing registration.
-In some cases a course description and/or syllabus will also be required to determine course content.
+In some cases, a course description and/or syllabus will also be required to determine course content.
 For more information, email Academic Services at firstname.lastname@example.org.

 - To obtain a letter of good standing to submit to another law school, contact the Office of Records & Registration at (212) 998-6040 or email@example.com.

 - Students approved to visit away will be charged maintaining matriculation and applicable registration and service fees.
 Associated fees for maintaining matriculation will be applied according to the degree program of the student.* You will receive a bill for these fees from the University Bursar.